 Advocate for accessible menus

-It’s easy to get frustrated with the lack of accessible menus, but it’s important not to take it out on the server.
-Make sure to treat them with kindness and tip well, as it is not their fault that the restaurant they work for does not have accessible menus.
+It’s easy to get frustrated with the lack of accessible menus.
+However, it’s important not to take it out on the server.
+Make sure to treat them with kindness and tip well.
+It is not their fault that the restaurant they work for does not have accessible menus.
 They also likely don’t know what accessible menus are, so being upset with them is not helpful.
 Instead, contact the restaurant owner or headquarters directly!

 With the aging population increasing and low vision becoming more common, the demand will only continue to grow for accessible menus.
 I have emailed corporate headquarters of restaurants requesting that they create large print menus so that more people may be able to order easily and with dignity.
 I hope that someday I may be able to go to a restaurant and be handed a large print menu, but until then, these adaptions help tremendously.